FSL team collects exhibits from Nizamuddin headquarters of Tablighi Jamaat

 A five-member team from the Forensic Science Laboratory (FSL) collected exhibits on Sunday from the Nizamuddin headquarters of the Tablighi Jamaat in south Delhi, which has emerged as a coronavirus hotspot in the country, officials said.
-According to FSL, Rohini Director Deepa Verma, members from the Cyber Forensics Unit, biology, chemistry and photo divisions visited the spot and collected exhibits.
+According to Deepa Verma, Director FSL, Rohini, members from the Cyber Forensics Unit, biology, chemistry and photo divisions visited the spot and collected exhibits.

+The team members were wearing Hazmat suits and were likely to be sent to home quarantine, sources said.
+As a preventive measure all the members from the FSL who visited Markaz have been advised to be in self-quarantine for next 10 days.
+They have been suggested to take all precautionary measures and wash their hands frequently, sanitise themselves and practice social distancing by maintaining at least one metre distance from their family members, sources added.
+The samples procured by the FSL team have been handed over to the Crime Branch which will further hand over the exhibits to it at the laboratory for further examination in due course, the officials said.

 So far, more than 400 COVID-19 cases and about 15 deaths in the country have been found to be linked to a religious congregation held at the Nizamuddin headquarters of the Tablighi Jamaat last month.
 Action against foreign Tablighi Jamaat members was taken after over 2,300 activists, including 250 foreigners, were found to be living at its headquarters in Nizamuddin West last week, despite the 21-day nationwide lockdown imposed to check the spread of the coronavirus.